IIcuxoIIaTiK/vue-element-admin-chrome/README.md

 2. Click on the "Load unpacked extension" button and select the `vue-element-admin-chrome/dist` directory located at the place you have cloned the source or unzipped the pre-build extension.

-3. Disable the chrome extension
+3. Disable the chrome extension as the css styles ar conflicting for now

 ![Imgur](https://i.imgur.com/dOoTuzi.png)

 voila